 “Go to the blacksmith and buy yourself basic weapons and armors.”
 I rummaged through my pocket and took out ten red potions.
 Walking over, I placed the potion on the table.
 “These are red potions that will heal your health.
-I suggest you to use wisely.”
+I suggest you use it wisely.”

 Walking past me, Anna gave a nasty scowl towards me.
-I don’t know what her problem was but I hope that I don’t have to deal with her.
+I don’t know what her problem was, but I hope that I don’t have to deal with her.

 Coco walked up with her head cast down.
-It was strange to see someone beautiful as her to look so depressed.
+It was strange to see someone as beautiful as her to look so depressed.
 “I’m so sorry, young mistress.
 I should’ve dealt with this myself.”

 “It’s alright.
-They already a handful to deal with if you know what I mean.”
+They already have a handful to deal with if you know what I mean.”
 I sighed.

 Coco nodded.
 “I will do my best from them contacting you.”

 “Don’t worry about it.
 I guess the best thing to do now is to give them monster hunting and gathering quests.
-You know these regions well, don’t you Coco?”
+You know these regions well, don’t you, Coco?”

 “Yes, young mistress.”